 Though it’s officially a single metropolis, Tokyo is often described as several small cities connected by a massive public transport system.
 In fact, each neighborhood is identified by its corresponding train station.
 Since Tokyo has over 1,000 train stations, making sense of these neighborhoods isn’t always easy.
 To help you out, we’ve put together a list of the city’s most iconic urban hubs.
-From Akihabara to Ueno, here are Tokyo’s best-known neighborhoods.
+From Akihabara to Ueno, here are some of the most unique and must-see Tokyo neighborhoods.

 Akihabara is often referred to as the “nerdiest” neighborhood in Tokyo — basically, if you’re building a robot, this is the place to be.
 Located in the Sotokanda district, this tech paradise is characterized by its arcades, maid cafés, otaku shops, and anime-themed everything.
 This virtual playground welcomes anime and manga enthusiasts with open arms every day of the week.

 Known for its old-Tokyo atmosphere, Asakusa is filled with izakaya bars, street-food stalls, ryokan inns, and traditional craft shops.
 This gracefully worn area also offers parkside strolls, a mid-19th-century Hanayashiki amusement park, and Tokyo’s oldest temple: Sensō-ji.
 If you’re looking for traditional Japanese festivals and firework displays, follow the river toward Kuritsu Sumida Park.